usnistgov/lantern/docs/tutorial.rst

 Building a LANTERN model
 ========================

-A LANTERN model is composed of two key elements:
+A LANTERN model is composed of three key elements:

 1. A :class:`~lantern.model.basis.Basis` that performs a linear transformation of a one-hot encoded mutational vector to a